CQCL/brat/brat/doc/pattern_matching.md

    ```

 We use the map from (2) to prepare the environment to check the RHS of the clause, yielding a `:>>:` box node.
-Also, we create a `TestMatch` node in the Brat graph which contains a `TestMatchSequence` storing the tests from (1).
+Also, we create a `TestMatchSequence` storing the tests from (1), which forms the LHS of the clause, via `TestMatchData`.
 Furthermore, the `TestMatchSequence` fixes an ordering for the input sources we created at the very start and an ordering for the bound sources we got out at the end:

 ```